 Why does it work?

-Focusing on your major goals allows you to simplify and filter the day to day routine tasks that are not critical to the business or to your team.
+Focusing on your major goals allows you to simplify and filter the day-to-day routine tasks that are not critical to the business or to your team.
 This will instantly reduce your workload and get you recognized as someone that hits their targets.
-When you hit your targets you get upward career trajectory.
+When you hit your targets, you get an upward career trajectory.

 Distraction is the enemy of productivity